Internal medicine

 • Immediate blood tests, urinalysis, and electrocardiogram to understand your current condition.

-• Comprehensive management of multiple lifestyle-related diseases in one visit.
+• Comprehensive management of multiple lifestyle diseases in a single visit

 • Open daily from 9 AM to 9 PM, making it easy to visit after work.

-• No appointment necessary, making it easy to continue treatment.
+• Walk-ins welcome, making it easy to continue treatment.

 • Referral to appropriate specialized institutions for specialized complications.